yanghenryliu/yanghenryliu.github.io/_pages/cv.md

 ======
 * Conference
   * Program Committee for IEEE International Conference on Transdisciplinary AI (TransAI 2023)
-  * Program Committee for IEEE 24th International Conference on Information Reuse and Integration for Data Science (IEEE IRI)
+  * Program Committee for IEEE 24th International Conference on Information Reuse and Integration for Data Science (IEEE IRI 2023)
+  * Ethics Reviewer for Neural Information Processing Systems (NeurIPS) 2023
   * Reviewer for 13th ACM Conference on Bioinformatics, Computational Biology, and Health Informatics (ACM-BCB 2022)
   * Reviewer for 2022 International Conference on Big Data Mining and Information Processing (BDMIP 2022)